Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Introduction

-where $DV$ denotes the gradient of $V$ with respect to the state space variable $X$.
+where $DV$ denotes the gradient of $V$ with respect to $X$.
 Here $F(X)\cdot DV(X)$ is the Lie derivative of $V$ with respect to the flow since the usual chain rule gives $\ddt{}V(X(t)) = V(X(t)) \cdot DV(X(t))$.
-The existence of $V$ satisfying \cref{eq:lyapunovfunction} would imply that the set of $X\in\Omega$ where $V(X)=0$ is Lyapunov stable, meaning that trajectories remain arbitrarily close to this set if they start sufficiently close \citep{khalil2002nonlinear}.
+The existence of $V$ satisfying \cref{eq:lyapunovfunction} would imply that the subset of $\Omega$ on which $V(X)=0$ is Lyapunov stable, meaning that trajectories remain arbitrarily close to this set if they start sufficiently close \citep{khalil2002nonlinear}.
 Until about 25 years ago, there was no broadly applicable method for finding $V$ subject to pointwise inequalities like those in~\cref{eq:lyapunovfunction}.
 Now, however, it is often possible to construct such $V$ computationally using optimization methods based on sum-of-squares (SOS) polynomials \citep{parrilo2000structured, papachristodoulou2002construction}.
-In particular, if the function $F$ defining the dynamics is polynomial in the components of $X$, and if $V$ is sought from a finite-dimensional space of polynomials, then $F\cdot DV$ is also a polynomial.
+In particular, if the ODE right-hand side $F$ is polynomial in the components of $X$, and if $V$ is sought from a finite-dimensional space of polynomials, then $F\cdot DV$ also belongs to a finite-dimensional polynomial space.
 Deciding whether the polynomials $V$ and $-F\cdot DV$ are nonnegative on $\Omega$ is prohibitively hard in general \cite{murty1985some}, but this nonnegativity can be ensured by stronger and more tractable SOS conditions.
 For instance, simply requiring $V$ to be SOS, meaning that it can be represented as a sum of squares of other polynomials, would imply $V\ge0$ on all of $\mathbb{R}^n$.
-Other SOS conditions can imply nonnegativity on $\Omega$ but not on all of $\mathbb{R}^n$, as explained in \cref{sec:sos}.
+Other SOS conditions can imply nonnegativity on $\Omega$ rather than on $\mathbb{R}^n$, as explained in \cref{sec:sos}.

 The sphere projection approach that we present in \cref{sec:sphere} uses conditions on an auxiliary function $V$ for bounding time averages.
-For any $\Phi\in C^0(\Omega,\mathbb{R})$ evaluated along a trajectory $X(t)$ with initial condition $X_0$, define the infinite-time average $\overline\Phi$ as
+For any $\Phi\in C^0(\Omega)$ evaluated along a trajectory $X(t)$ with initial condition $X_0$, define the infinite-time average $\overline\Phi$ as